North Carolina governor vetoes abortion limits, launches override showdown

 Compared to recent actions by Republican-controlled legislatures elsewhere, the broad prohibition after 12 weeks can be viewed as less onerous to those in other states where the procedure has been banned almost completely.
 But abortion-rights activists have argued that it’s more restrictive than meets the eye and will have far-reaching consequences.
 Since Roe was overturned, many patients traveling from more restrictive states have become dependent on North Carolina as a locale for abortions later in pregnancy.

-Cooper has singled out four GOP legislators — three House members and one senator — whom he said made “campaign promises to protect women’s reproductive health.”
-Anti-abortion groups accused Cooper of trying to bully them.
+Cooper has called out four GOP legislators — three House members and one senator — whom he said told voters last year that they would protect abortion access.
+Abortion-rights activists passed out fliers in the crowd Saturday with their names and office phone numbers.
+Anti-abortion groups criticized Cooper's cross-state campaign to sway one or more Republicans.

+“The way he's been showing up in their districts and harassing their constituents, it's disgusting,” said Wes Bryant, one of about 70 anti-abortion protesters gathered across the street from Cooper's rally for a prayer event.

-One of those House members is Rep. Tricia Cotham of Mecklenburg County, who voted for the bill mere weeks after she switched from the Democratic Party to the GOP.
+One of the House members Cooper singled out is Rep. Tricia Cotham, of Mecklenburg County, who voted for the bill mere weeks after she switched from the Democratic Party to the GOP.
 The move gave Republicans a veto-proof supermajority if all of their legislators are present and voting.

 Cotham has spoken out for abortion rights in the past and even earlier this year co-sponsored a bill to codify abortion protections into state law.
 Rep. Ted Davis of Wilmington — another targeted legislator — was the only Republican absent from last week’s initial House vote.
 The Senate margin already became veto-proof after GOP gains last November.